lzcdr/makeshift/readme.md

 * ExecCommand(command string, args ...string) error: Executes a shell command with the given arguments and logs the output.

 * Remove(args ...string) error: Removes files and directories based on provided flags and paths.
 Supported flags: -r (recursive), -f (force - do not print or interrupt on errors), -i (interactive - ask user confirmations), -v (verbose).

-* Run(task interface{}, targetName string) error: Discovers and executes the specified command method using reflection.

-* ListTargets(task interface{}): Lists all available commands (methods) for the task.

 * DoIt(task interface{}): Handles the logic for listing or running a specific command.